 Attitude is faith lived.
 You can't really call yourself a Christian and live like others with no belief.
 For example, if I sit around and worry and chew my nails, is that demonstrating conviction?
 No. It is showing that I am in control, and if I bite myself hard enough, (rather like the Prophets of Baal cutting themselves) what I hope for will happen.
 OK!!
 Right!!
 Anyone else want come up to the stage and try out for the part of the Christian Believer demonstrating trust??
-What about YOU?
-Black and white dog out there on the floor?

 Yes, attitude is faith lived.